-As of November 2022, ESSA owns rights to 62 issued patents, including 17 issued U.S. patents, that are in force and cover multiple EPI- and Aniten structural classes of compounds with different structural motifs/analogues.
-As of November 2022, 6 of these issued patents cover the EPI-7386 compound and are expected to provide protection until the expiration dates, ranging from 2036 to 2042.
-Patent applications are also pending in the United States and in contracting states to the Patent Cooperation Treaty for the Aniten next-generation NTD inhibitors, with expected expiration dates between 2036-2042.
+As of April 2023, ESSA owns rights to 64 issued patents, including 17 issued U.S. patents, that are in force and cover multiple EPI- and Aniten structural classes of compounds with different structural motifs/analogues.
+As of April 2023, 6 of these issued patents cover the EPI-7386 compound and are expected to provide protection until the expiration dates, ranging from 2036 to 2042.
+Patent applications are also pending in the United States and in contracting states to the Patent Cooperation Treaty for the Aniten next-generation NTD inhibitors, with expected expiration dates between 2036 to 2042.

 Both ESSA and the broader pharmaceutical industry attach significant importance to patents for the protection of new technologies, products and processes.
 Accordingly, ESSA's success depends, in part, on its ability to obtain patents or rights thereto, to protect commercial secrets and carry on activities without infringing the rights of third parties.
+Disputes may arise as to the inventorship of and/or ownership interest in the Company's or the Licensors' patents, including for example, former or current employees of the Company or the Licensors pursuing ownership rights of patents owned by or licensed to the Company.
+The Company may have limited ability to impact any internal disputes between the Licensors and their employees or former employees.
 See "Risk Factors" in our Annual Report on Form 10-K. Where appropriate, and consistent with management's objectives, ESSA will continue to seek patents in relation to components or concepts of its technology that it perceives to be important.